Babul Supriyo

-He made a career as playback singer in Hindi cinema in the mid-nineties and has sung for many films since then.
+He started his career as playback singer in Hindi cinema in the mid-nineties and has sung for many films since then.
 He primarily sings in Hindi, Bengali, and Odia languages.
 However, he has also done playback singing in 11 other languages during his musical career.
 He entered politics in 2014 and joined Narendra Modi's government.
 He previously served as Union Minister of State for Ministry of Urban Development, Ministry of Housing and Urban Poverty Alleviation and Ministry of Heavy Industries and Public Enterprises.

-Supriyo quit the Bhartiya Janata Party and joined the All India Trinamool Congress Party in September 2021.
+Supriyo quit the Bharatiya Janata Party and joined the Trinamool Congress Party in September 2021.

 Early life

 Supriyo was born and brought up in Uttarpara, a suburb town of Kolkata on the banks of the Hooghly River in West Bengal.
 His parents are Sunil Chandra Baral and Sumitra Baral.
-Babul comes from a musical family and was greatly influenced by his grandfather, Banikantha NC Baral, a Bengali vocalist and composer.
+Babul comes from a musically inclined family and was greatly influenced by his grandfather, Banikantha NC Baral, a Bengali vocalist and composer.
 He won several inter-school and inter-college music compositions, and had performed in All India Radio and Doordarshan.
 He attended Don Bosco School during which he became an "All India Don Bosco Music Champion" in 1983, and "The Most Enriching Talent" in 1985.
 He completed his bachelor's degree in commerce from Serampore College in 1991.

 When he entered the entertainment industry, he changed his birth name Supriya Baral to Babul Supriyo.

 Personal life

 Supriyo was introduced to Riaa at a Shah Rukh Khan concert in Toronto.
-They married each other in 1995.
-His first child Sharmilee was born in 1996.
+They got married in 1995.
+Their first child Sharmilee was born in 1996.
 Supriyo and Riaa divorced in October 2015.
 He remarried on 9 August 2016 to Rachna Sharma, an air hostess of Jet Airways.